BarnBridge/barnbridge-subgraph-2.0/README.md

-# barnbridge-subgraph-2.0
+# barnbridge-subgraph-v2
-Subgraphs for all public BarnBridge contracts on Ethereum Mainnet
+Subgraphs on the TheGraph Decentralized Service for all BarnBridge contracts deployed on the Ethereum Mainnet